innoq/tutorial-clj-webapp/tutorial/chapters/01_instructions.md

     (ns example-web-app.my-file)

+You can also use namespaces from different projects by updating the `project.clj` file in your project root to add the project as a dependency (i.e. to add the compojure library, add `[compojure "1.5.1"]` to the dependencies in the `project.clj`).

 If you want to use these functions within another namespace, you need to explicitly require the namespace

     (ns example.handler